-It’s unavoidable.
-The only way to use our phone is to put it in contact with some of the most oil and product-ridden parts of our bodies – our face and hands.
+It’s unavoidable, right?
+The only way to use a phone is to put it in direct contact with some of the most oily and product-ridden parts of our bodies – our faces and hands.
 Even if you don’t wear makeup or put lotion on, your body produces natural oils that can speed up the yellowing process of your phone case over time.

 3. Excessive heat

-A surefire way to degrade most TPU’s is to expose them to heat.
-Unfortunately, unless you live in an arctic tundra, the opportunity for heat-induced TPU degradation is pretty much everywhere.
+A surefire way to degrade the silicone in clear cases is to expose them to heat.
+Unfortunately, unless you live in an arctic tundra, the opportunity for heat-induced degradation is pretty much everywhere.

 Don’t worry, it’s not all doom and gloom.
-Although some causes of yellowing are part of our everyday lives, the good news is that now we know about them – and knowledge is power.
-Knowing the cause of TPU aging gives us a leg-up on practicing ways to avoid it.
-So let’s look at a few key things you can do to keep your case clearer for longer.
+Although some causes of yellowing are an inescapable part of our everyday lives, the good news is that now we know about them – and knowledge is power.
+Knowing the causes gives us a leg-up on practicing ways to avoid it.
+So if you don't own one of our non-yellowing clear cases, let’s look at a few things you can do to keep your case clearer longer.

 3 ways to help keep your clear case from yellowing: